OrangeJuice88/PayPal-OTP-Bot/README.md

 # selfmade-PayPal-OTP-Bot for Telegram!
-it's a simple, effective, selmade OTP-BOT spezialized on PayPal, you can bypass 2fa with it, may be working with other Services.
+it's a simple, effective, selfmade OTP-BOT spezialized on PayPal, you can bypass 2fa with it, may be working with other Services.

 # how to Setup?